All Episodes

 And I was telling at dinner Saturday night, I was telling some people about this story.

-And uh and uh some of the well, one of the one of the women is uh just groaned and acted, oh, it's horrible, horrible.
+And some of the, well, one of the women just groaned and acted, oh, it's horrible, horrible.

-On full-fledged display as the red tail hawk swoops down and scoops up that uh that squirrel.
+On full-fledged display as the red-tailed hawk swoops down and scoops up that squirrel.

 Bill in Columbia, Maryland.